Night of the Consumers

 Night of the Consumers is an upcoming survival horror simulation game developed and published by indie game developer Germfood.
 The player character is a newly-hired grocery store employee who must restock all empty shelves before time runs out.
 Aggressive, zombie-like customers throughout the store will sprint toward the player to ask for help finding products; the player will be fired, resulting in a game over, if customers are not helped in time or properly.

-Night of the Consumers was released for early access in March 2020 and is scheduled to be officially released on Steam in 2025.
+Night of the Consumers was released for early access in March 2020 and is scheduled to be officially released on Steam.
 It has low poly graphics inspired by PS1 games.
 Critics reviewed its early access version positively for its accurate depiction of working in retail and its aesthetic.

 Gameplay

 The player takes the role of a new hiree at a grocery store tasked with restocking its shelves before it closes, which is indicated by a timer in the lower-right corner of the screen, all while assisting aggressive, zombie-like customers with their requests.

 The player must carry boxes scattered around the store to one of 16 corresponding aisles, as labeled on the boxes, and drag each product inside onto an empty shelf.
 They can be interrupted by customers who appear throughout the store and, upon seeing the player, will lock onto and sprint toward them to ask for their help finding a product, or, in the case of one customer, her missing baby.
 If a customer reaches the player, they must quickly walk them to the aisle with the desired product, or, if it is the mother customer, find and pick up her baby to bring it back to her.
 Customers can be stunned by throwing boxes at them and will stop chasing the player if they hide in one of the store's four "staff only" rooms.
 The player can also sprint and, while stocking shelves, can look over their shoulders to monitor for nearby customers.

 If the player fails to help a customer in time or brings a customer to the wrong aisle three times in a row, they will ask to speak to a manager.
-In both cases, or if the player does not stock each empty shelf before the store closes, they will be fired: the store will go dark and the store manager ("The Manager") will chase after them, grab them, and yell, "Fired!", indicating a game over.
+In both cases, or if the player does not stock each empty shelf before the store closes, they will be fired: the store will go dark and the store manager will chase after them, grab them, and yell, "Fired!", indicating a game over.